dantarion/pyGCTInject/README.md

 Uses
 ========
 > Running an extracted ISO of Brawl using Dolphin emulator, with a codeset of your choice.
 This has been used by
-> Dantarion to test file modifications for Project M for a while, and now it is out in the while!
+> Dantarion to test file modifications for Project M for a while, and now it is out in the WILD!

 How do I use this!
 ========